expertanalytics/bot-api/README.md

 and adds the schedule to the database.
 See `res/` for an example `.yaml` file
 (or just add events using the slack bot after it's set up).

+After the uvicorn server has been started, visit the automated documentation at [localhost:8000/docs].
+It also let's you test out the api endpoints.